AaronmI325/MECH105-Algorithims/Base10 to Binary/README.md

 # Base 10 to Binary Converter

-This algorithim converts any base 10 number to it's respective binary/base-2 number.
+This algorithm converts any base 10 number to it's respective binary/base-2 number.

 ## Inputs:
 - Any Base 10 number